 Overview

-Classworks Applied Mathematics problem-solving activities are intellectual challenges that enhance mathematical development.
+Applied Mathematics problem-solving activities are intellectual challenges that enhance mathematical development.
+There are 43 activities at each grade for grades 1-8 and 27 activities for kindergarten.
 These activities are a powerful vehicle for developing conceptual understanding, reasoning skills, and mathematical communication during whole class or small group standards-based instruction.
+These problem sets are designed with teacher modeling and direct instruction in mind.
+All activities can be completed on line or printed and completed as worksheets by students.

 What is Applied Math?